jackhardin/xHamster.bundle/README.md

 i forked flownex xHamster bundle and uploaded __init__.py to get channel working.

-the ServiceCode.pys file in this directory must be copied on the plex server into the
+the ServiceCode.pys file in Contents/Code directory must be copied on the plex server into the
 directory:

 YourPlexBase/Library/Application Support/Plex Media Server/Plug-ins/Services.bundle/Contents/Service